 The clutter tries to creep back in on a daily basis and you need to watch out for it and come up with some great daily strategies to make sure you stay on top of it.

 At Christmas it’s especially important to keep those routines up.
 Clutter comes back in many forms.
-It could be things your kids bring back from school, advertising that comes with the post or clogs up your email inbox.
+It could be projects and paperwork your kids bring back from school, advertising that comes with the post or clogs up your email inbox.

 It doesn’t even need to be clutter.
 It could just be extra ‘stuff’ – food for parties, presents to be wrapped, the gift wrap itself, Christmas decorations to be sorted and put up…

-As I mentioned before, one of the main ways I manage this extra stuff in our home is to declutter before Christmas.
-Here are some reasons why you should declutter before Christmas too!
+As I mentioned before, one of the main ways I manage this extra stuff in my own home is to declutter before Christmas.

 REASONS TO DECLUTTER BEFORE CHRISTMAS